-The Schulich School of Medicine and Dentistry, Western University Faculty of Graduate Studies and Western University affiliated teaching Hospitals are pleased to invite applications to the residency program in Oral and Maxillofacial Surgery.
+The Faculty of Graduate Studies at the Schulich School of Medicine & Dentistry, Western University and affiliated teaching Hospitals are pleased to invite applications to the residency program in Oral and Maxillofacial Surgery.
 The program commences on the first of July each year and is of six years duration.
 One candidate is selected per year.

 A completed application package includes:

 - University Transcripts (Dental School only)

 - Curriculum Vitae

 - Three letters of reference

 - Personal statement / letter of intention (150 words or less)